MP for Selby

 Parliamentary Under-Secretary (Department for Transport)

-“A party-loyal MP who rarely rebels and now holds a government role in transport.”
+“A party-loyal, centre-left Labour MP who rarely rebels and now serves as a Parliamentary Under-Secretary for Transport.”

-Keir Mather is the Labour MP for Selby, elected in 2023.
-He currently serves as Parliamentary Under-Secretary for Transport and has a background of parliamentary committee work and policy scrutiny, including roles on the Treasury Committee and the Holocaust Memorial Bill Select Committee; he has also served as an Assistant Whip.
+Keir Mather is a Labour (Co-op) MP for Selby, elected in 2023.
+He currently serves as Parliamentary Under-Secretary for the Department for Transport and has previously held a range of parliamentary roles, including on Treasury and Holocaust Memorial Bill select committees, and as an Assistant Whip.
+He has built experience through multiple parliamentary committees as part of his career in Parliament.

-Declares one financial interest: donations and other support (including loans) for activities as an MP.
+Declared financial interests include one entry relating to donations and other support for activities as an MP.

 Generated 21 February 2026